lorenzotomada/NS_continuation/tutorial.md

 \end{cases}
 ```

+Moreover, we assume that the intial condition is $0$ everywhere, except for the inlet, in which it satisfies the aforementioned set of DBCs.

 <figure>
   <img src="images/channel.png" alt="Alt text" width="700">
   <figcaption>The planar sudden-expansion channel considered in this project.
 Red denotes the outflow boundary, green the inlet, and black the walls on which no-slip condition is imposed.</figcaption>